Glencore: Paradise Papers

-On 5 November 2017, the Paradise Papers, a set of confidential electronic documents relating to offshore investment, revealed that Glencore loaned $45 million to Israeli billionaire Dan Gertler in exchange for his help with officials of the Democratic Republic of Congo in negotiations over a joint venture with state-owned Gécamines at the Katanga copper mine, in which one of the board members was Glencore major shareholder Telis Mistakidis.
+On 5 November 2017, the Paradise Papers, a set of confidential electronic documents leaked from Bermuda-based legal services provider Appleby relating to offshore investment, revealed that Glencore loaned $45 million to Israeli billionaire Dan Gertler in exchange for his help with officials of the Democratic Republic of Congo in negotiations over a joint venture with state-owned Gécamines at the Katanga copper mine, in which one of the board members was Glencore major shareholder Telis Mistakidis.
 Glencore, which had effectively taken over Katanga, agreed to vote for the joint venture.
 The loan document specifically provided that repayment would be owed if agreement was not reached within three months.
 Gertler and Glencore have denied wrongdoing.
 Appleby had worked for Glencore and its founder Marc Rich on major projects in the past, even after his indictment in 1983.
 Rich was indicted in the United States on federal charges of tax evasion and making controversial oil deals with Iran during the Iran hostage crisis.
 He received a controversial presidential pardon from U.S. President Bill Clinton on 20 January 2001, Clinton's last day in office.

 In 2024, it was reported that the Chilean tax authorities were initiating the process of recouping more than $1.5 billion in unpaid taxes from Glencore.

 The Australian branch of Glencore has been demonstrated to have carried out some $25 billion in cross-currency interest rate swaps, complex financial instruments the Australian Taxation Office suspects of being used to avoid paying taxes in Australia.
-Glencore is also a co-owner of large coal freighters fleet SwissMarine.
+Glencore is also a co-owner of large coal freighters fleet Swiss-Marine.

 Reactions to U.S. sanctions

 In April 2018, the company started to limit its exposure to Oleg Deripaska by canceling the plan to swap an 8.75 percent stake in aluminum producer United Co.
 Rusal for shares in another one of Deripaska's companies, London-listed En+ Group Plc.
 The commodities trader also announced that Chief Executive Officer Ivan Glasenberg had resigned from Rusal's board.
 In March 2022, the company leadership strongly condemned the 2022 Russian invasion of Ukraine; it would "review business activities in the country including our equity stakes in En+ and Rosneft."
 Glencore owns a 10.55% stake in En+ Group International PJSC, the controlling shareholder of aluminum giant United Co.
 Rusal International, and less than 1% in Rosneft.
 The company also stated it had "no operational footprint in Russia".
 British news outlets, however, noted that Swiss-based Glencore, among other commodity companies, loaded cargoes of oil products onto tankers at Russian ports in mid-March 2022.
 While some oil companies such as BP Plc and Shell Plc were pressured to halt Russian oil purchases, Glencore remained in the lucrative business for trading Russian crude.